mm21/glyphsynth/README.md

 This project provides a Pythonic mechanism to construct SVG graphics.
 Top-level drawings can be parameterized and leverage composition and inheritance to promote reuse.
 The ability to construct many variations of drawings programmatically can be a powerful tool for creativity.

 This project's goal was initially to specialize in the creation of glyphs -- symbols conveying some meaning.
-It is ideal for anything from logos to artwork.
+The unique Pythonic approach can be ideal for anything from logos to artwork.

-Nonetheless, it evolved to become a more general-purpose vector graphics framework, providing a layer of abstraction on top of `svgwrite`.
-The underlying graphics synthesis capability is planned to be split off into a separate project, with this one continuing to offer a more specialized interface for glyphs specifically.
+Nonetheless it evolved to become a more general-purpose vector graphics framework, essentially providing a layer of abstraction on top of `svgwrite`.
+The underlying graphics synthesis capability is planned to be split off into a separate project, with GlyphSynth continuing to offer a more specialized interface for glyphs specifically.

 ## Getting started